RayJayShark/RayJayShark.github.io/design.md

 #### WriteLog()

 The WriteLog() method in the LogService class is used to write the log information to the console.
+The first if statement ensures only the desired severity of logs are output.

 ```cs
   public void WriteLog(LogObject log)